FIZ Karlsruhe – Leibniz Institute for Information Infrastructure

 2. President & CEO and Senior Management (PCGC; art.
 4.2.1)

 The company has a President & CEO who is authorized to act as the company’s sole representative.
 This corresponds to the provisions of art.
 16, para.
 1 of the Articles of Association according to which the company may be represented by one or more CEOs.
-The President & CEO is supported by the Senior Management Team which consists of the Vice Presidents.
-The Vice President IT, Development and Applied Research is a member of the Management and Prokurist (authorized signatory).
+The President & CEO is supported by the Management Council and the Senior Management Team.
+Members of the Management Council are the Senior Vice President IT, Development and Applied Research who is also Prokurist (authorized signatory) and the Vice President Administration.
+Members of the Senior Management Team are the Vice Presidents and the heads of the subdivisions.
 As a rule, strategically significant business transactions, or those involving legal or financial obligations, are jointly signed by the President & CEO and either the Prokurist or the responsible member of the Senior Management Team (dual control principle).
 This arrangement has proven successful in our business operations.

 3. Composition of the Supervisory Board (PCGC; art.
 5.2.1. and 5.2.2.)